Sdcrouse/beach-journal-client/STRETCH_GOALS.md

 Each journal entry on the beach page could display a link to its corresponding JournalEntry page (/beaches/:beach_id/journal_entries/:entry_id).
 The Beach page would then have an EntryCard that has the name, date, (possibly) topics, and first paragraph of the entry.
 On the JournalEntry page, I would have an “Edit” button that goes to /beaches/:beach_id/journal_entries/:entry_id/edit.
-Later, I could add “Delete” buttons to the JournalEntries and BeachPages (deleting a BeachPage would also delete its corresponding JournalEntries, so I’d need to account for that in Rails).

 I should remember to use defaultProps when needed.